alt

 How Distributed Teams can keep Employees Engaged

 Even under normal circumstances, keeping employees engaged is both a challenge and a priority for any company.
 So you can imagine how complex the situation has become now that most companies have their employees working distributed, without being properly prepared to make this transition or without having time to acclimate to this new environment.
-That’s why in today’s hectic environment, it’s important for companies to do everything in their power to create an engaging workspace that fuels a positive culture to employees, no matter where they are located.
+That’s why in today’s hectic environment, it’s important for companies to do everything in their power to create an engaging workspace that fuels a positive culture for employees, no matter where they are located.

 In Azavista, we’ve been lucky enough to have most of the team working completely distributed for more than two years now, so this sudden change didn’t represent an unexplored territory.
-In fact, because we’ve been doing this for a while, we’ve experienced first hand how positive employee engagement can improve the company’s productivity and performance.
-If there’s a great culture in the company, your team will feel more included and engaged, and that helps increase the overall productivity.
+In fact, because we’ve been doing this for a while, we’ve experienced firsthand how positive employee engagement can improve the company’s productivity and performance.
+If there’s a great culture in the company, your team will feel more included and engaged, and that helps increase overall productivity.

 With that said, it’s very important to state that employee engagement is something that goes beyond meeting attendance, the responsiveness of emails, or the interaction between employees.
 So, how can you improve this?
 To help you out, we have compiled a list of 5 ways (that actually work) on how you can increase employee engagement.
 With this guide you’ll be able to learn more about: